 Generally, more time between the initiation of an ACH transaction and settlement offers more opportunities to identify and stop fraudulent transactions.
 It’s worth noting that fraud is a major concern for ACH transactions.
 You should realize that ACH transactions, particularly debit ACH transfers, can be reversed.

 Namely, when you initiate an ACH debit, the sending bank does not know if there are sufficient funds in the paying account.
 In fact, it has no idea if such an account exists in the first place.
 Instead, the financial institution that receives an ACH request has the option of rejecting the request for a variety of reasons, which include:

 Most ACH reversals take place within 24 hours.
 However, they can occur as much as two months after the initial request.
 This normally happens if you have a dispute that exposes the originating bank to risk through the entire period.

-Despite the risks involved in ACH transfers, players in the financial industry are still pushing for faster payments solutions, which deliver:
+Despite the risks involved in ACH transfers, players in the financial industry are still pushing for faster payment solutions, which deliver:

 Well, as a consumer, you should enjoy a seamless experience when you initiate, track, and receive funds from any platform.
 That’s what applications such as Zelle promise to deliver.
 Let’s have a detailed look at that.